OWASP/www-project-developer-guide/draft/10-culture-process/02-security-champions/01-security-champions-program.md

 * Evangelize security: They **voice** for the best security practices in their team
 * Contribute to standards: Provide inputs for the organization's security standards
-* Engagement with security: Promote competitions such as Capture the Flag to instill security aspects into their teams
+* Engagement with security: Promote competitions such as Capture the Flag to instill security aspects into their teams.
-    (developers only learn when they break the apps they make)

 #### Security champions program